Geodan/i3dm.export/README.md

 -q: (optional - Default: "") Query to add to the where clauses (for example: -q "id<5460019").
 Be sure to check indexes when using this option.

---use_external_model: (optional - default false) Use external model instead of embedded model

 --use_scale_non_uniform: (optional - default false) Use column scale_non_uniform for scaling instances

 --max_features_per_tile (optional - default 1000).
 Maximum number of features/instances of tile